CR0NYM3X/SQL-SERVER/trucos.md

         WHERE condicion -- Añade una condición para seleccionar las filas que deseas combinar FOR XML PATH('')), 1, 2, '') AS nueva_columna1
 ```

+### hacer el linke que no sea sensible a Mayúsculas o Minúsculas
+select * from sys.server_principals where  name  like '%sysprogsclx%' COLLATE SQL_Latin1_General_CP1_CI_AS